uluyek/Project3-CUDA-Path-Tracer/README.md

 This implementation leverages thrust::partition to differentiate between active and terminated path rays.
 It ensures only active rays, which are crucial to image generation, are processed, enhancing GPU efficiency by reducing unnecessary computations.

 **Material Sorting:**
-For this feature, thrust::sort_by_key is utilized to organize rays based on material properties prior to shading.
+For this feature, thrust::sort_by_key is utilized to organize rays based on material properties before shading.
 This sorting process minimizes warp divergence, leading to more streamlined and efficient rendering.

 **First Bounce:**
 The first ray-scene intersections are cached, optimizing performance by eliminating repetitive calculations for the initial rays emanating from the camera.
 This is particularly effective for scenes where these initial rays are consistent and predictable.